zendesk/radar/input/index.md

 - Persistence.
 Messages can be stored (for long-ish terms) in the backend.
 For example, you might want to be able to send recent messages to new users joining a chat - this can be configured via a policy.
 - Library, not a framework.
 Doesn't require code changes or structural changes beyond responding to the events from the backend.

-## Quickstart: let's write a Radar application
+## Tutorial: let's write a Radar application

 This tutorial will walk you through the process of implementing a chat server using Radar.
-The source code to a full example is also bundled in the radar (server) repository under `./sample`.
+You can also find another example application bundled in the radar (server) repository under `./sample`, which uses Radar to present a UI.

 ### 1. Setting up the server